gleb108/network_verification/README.md

 1) You supposed to have Fuel and nodes that booted by PXE in a bootstrap mode.

-2) You describe desirable network configuration in small INI file.
+2) You desirable network configuration in small INI file.
    You can specify node list (ip addresses), linux bonds, vlans, ip subnets and command to test connectivity.
    Please, see the example.